mipsbuster/yb-mulitregion-aws-cloudformation/README.md

-# How to examples deploy mulit-region YugabyteDB with Amazon Cloudformation
+# How to examples deploy multi-region YugabyteDB with Amazon Cloudformation

 ![mapWithPins](./resources/mapWithPins.png)